Hartwood (brand)

 Hartwood is a British musical instrument brand launched in 2018 by Gear4music.
-Introduced as part of the company’s in-house product strategy, Hartwood produces guitars, basses, amplifiers, and accessories that are primarily aimed at beginner and intermediate players.
+Hartwood produces guitars, basses, amplifiers, and accessories that are primarily aimed at beginner and intermediate players.

 Positioned between entry-level and higher-specification instruments, the brand has been the subject of reviews commenting on build quality in relation to price.
 Hartwood instruments have been described as being used by learners, intermediate players, and musicians seeking secondary instruments.

 History

 Hartwood was launched in 2018 by Gear4music as part of its strategy to expand house-brand offerings.
 The brand was established to provide lower-cost alternatives to established manufacturers, with features such as roasted maple necks, coil-splittable pickups, and integrated acoustic effects more typically associated with higher-priced models.

 Since launch, Hartwood has expanded its catalogue to include acoustic guitars, basses, amplifiers, and accessories.
 By 2019, the brand had introduced acoustic models such as the Villanelle parlour and the Renaissance classical.
 In 2020, it added electric designs, including the Fifty6, targeted at rock players.
 In 2023–2024, the line grew to include short-scale bass guitars, electro-acoustic models with built-in effects, and compact valve amplifiers.

 Reviews of Hartwood instruments have highlighted their design features and perceived build quality in relation to price.
-The Guitaristas YouTube channel described Hartwood as “a budget range that caught our eye,” noting its distinctive designs.
+The Guitaristas YouTube channel described Hartwood as "a budget range that caught our eye," noting its distinctive designs.
 Models such as the Charger and Drifter have received commentary noting their specifications and price positioning, with some comparisons made to similarly-priced instruments.
 Guitar.com has described Hartwood as having a distinct brand identity.

 Electric Guitars

-Hartwood’s electric guitar range includes solid-body, semi-hollow, and fully hollow models.
+Hartwood's electric guitar range includes solid-body, semi-hollow, and fully hollow models.
 Many feature retro-inspired offset bodies and vintage styling, combined with modern upgrades such as roasted maple necks, coil-splittable pickups, and locking tuners.
 The line is aimed at beginner to intermediate players and those seeking instruments that could be modified.